-Shareholders are also informed that pursuant to the provisions of Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ("the Rules") the final dividend declared for the financial year 2014-15, which remained unclaimed for a period of seven years will be credited to the IEPF on or before October 9, 2022.
-The corresponding shares on which dividend was unclaimed for seven consecutive years will also be transferred as per the procedure set out in the Rules.
+Shareholders are informed that pursuant to the provisions of Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ("the Rules") the final dividend declared for the financial year 2014-15, which remained unclaimed for a period of seven years has been credited to the IEPF.
+The corresponding shares on which dividend was unclaimed for seven consecutive years were also transferred as per the procedure set out in the Rules.